Enquire now

 • Fatigue

-How Is Myopathy Diagnosed?
+How is Myopathy Diagnosed?

 The doctor will first gather information such as medical reports and family history to check for any existing medical conditions.
 Depending on the type and severity of myopathy, the doctor may recommend certain tests that can indicate the defect in the musculoskeletal system.

 The tests are done to examine the patient’s muscle strength, balance, sensation, reflexes, or skin.
-If you are experiencing certain disorders related to your skeletal muscles, the doctor may recommend the following tests for myopathy diagnosis -
+If you are experiencing certain disorders related to your skeletal muscles, the orthopaedics doctor may recommend the following tests for myopathy diagnosis -

 • Electromyography (EMG)